 Son: Hopefully we can keep growing in 2020 if we have more capacity.
 Load factors are now very high, so the only way to increase the revenue is to either increase the yield or increase the tonnage – but the tonnage is reliant on capacity.
 The yield relies on the market, so the controllable factor is the capacity.
 Therefore, we want to inject more capacity into the Vietnam market with the expectation that the market is still growing.

 Jason: From my perspective, managing capacity is the key for cargo, because unlike the passenger side, you can’t stimulate demand by lowering the price.
 You don’t ask the factory to produce more just because you are selling space for less.
 So it’s very important that we’re agile and work with the head office to get extra capacity when the demand is there.
 We have a mix of passenger aircraft and freighters, and we also have the flexibility with these planes.
 For example, in Ho Chi Minh we can switch from Airbus A350s and A330s to Boeing 777s on our passenger side, while from Hanoi we can switch from narrow-body to wide-body aircraft.
 This offers us the flexibility to meet the demand as and when required.

 Q: How you keep up with the needs of the local market?

-Son: We’re out there all the time speaking to shippers and forwarders.
+Son: We’re out there all the time speaking to shippers and forwarders in both Vietnam and Cambodia.
 The market changes very quickly and constantly.
 In the past, we said that it changed every half-year or so – now it’s changing every week.
 Five years ago, we used historical data to predict future market trends, but that kind of data is almost useless now.
 That’s just the type of the market we’re in.

 Jason: As the country manager, one thing that I see with the Vietnam team, especially on the cargo side, is a lot of ownership on the job.
 They really take joy and pride in filling the whole freighter, even if that keeps them late in the office.
 I find that very impressive.